maartenSXM/espmake/README.md

 yaml source files.  espmake also enables the sharing of pin definitions and configuration definitions between yaml and C / C++ files by enabling the use of C preprocessor directives inside espmake.yaml files.
-See lil.yaml, config.h and pins.h in the example directory.
+See lily.yaml, config.h and pins.h in the example directory.

-espmake generates a new espmake.yaml file for each project variant. project variants are found in the build/ directory.
-The variants are named after the PRJ variable setting.
-For lily.yaml, the espmake.yaml file will be found in build/lily.
-If the PRJ file is set to espmake.yaml, the build for it will be in build/esphome.
+espmake generates a new espmake.yaml file for each project variant.
+Project variants are built in the build/ directory by default.
+Project variants are selected using the PRJ make variable and named after the file specified without the suffix.
+For example, for "make PRJ=lily.yaml", the espmake.yaml file will be found in build/lily.
+If the PRJ file is set to esphome.yaml, the build for it will be in build/esphome.

 The reason a new espmake.yaml is generated is because espmake runs the existing esphome project's yaml files through the